Life (manga): Life

 Ayumu's homeroom teacher at Nishikō.
 She has a "peace at any price" principle, leading her to deny Ayumu's declaration of teasing by passing it off as "Ayumu's fault" (Volume 6 of the manga).
 She is shown as very sympathetic towards Katsumi and Manami.
 During summer vacation, Ms. Toda starts dating Katsumi and is seen kissing him on a beach by Manami's group.
-When she's found out by Manami, she promises Manami to help her to get rid of Miki in exchange of her silence.
+When she is found out by Manami, she promises Manami to help her to get rid of Miki in exchange of her silence.
 Her actions, however, backfire and Manami blackmails her with the beach photo but Ms. Toda decides to speak the truth.
 As a result of that, she is forced to resign but teaches somewhere else.
 In the drama, she dates Katsumi; to keep anyone else from finding out (save for Manami, who had already figured it out), she frames Ayumu by blaming her for all the bullying that goes on at Nishikō, even though they "both" know full well that Ayumu is the victim, rather than the one behind it.